vanthhoang/website-APIrequest/README.md

 # website-APIrequest

+GETTING STARTED:
+ 1. npm install
+ 2. npm run start
+ -> The localhost:8080 browser should open up.
+If not, go to localhost:8080/

 Some requirements for creating this website:

 1. Need to get an API key.
 The website is hiting a food API called http://food2folk.com/.
 The free subscription allows 50 hits/day.